stackhpc/terraform-aufn/README.md

     ssh lab@<lab-ip-address> -o PreferredAuthentications=password

-It is recommeded that you run `passwd` immediately to change the default password.
+The default password is the id of the lab instance.
+As such, it is recommeded that you run `passwd` immediately to change the default password.

 ## Nested virtualisation